Abnormal Road Surface Detection Using Wheel Sensor Data

 In this section we describe the application of VP-NET to the road abnormality detection problem.
-VP-NET is a special neural-network architecture introduced in \cite{vpnet} containing so-called variable projection layers.
-These layers are capable of solving SNLLS problems (\ref{eq:min_task}) and passing the results to a conventional neural network.
-VP-layers have several modes of operation.
-They are capable of passing linear parameters, nonlinear parameters, approximations, or residuals to lower layers.
+VP-NET is a special neural-network architecture introduced in \cite{KBHH} containing so-called variable projection layers.
+These layers (henceforth referred to as VP-layers) are capable of solving \eqref{eq:varpro} and passing the results to a conventional fully-connected neural network.